 If you haven’t gotten to this point, I might sound a bit dramatic.
 But if you have, I hope you’re laughing in recognition of your moment of truth.
 All kidding aside, what I’ve just iterated is the reason many writers get to this very point in their creative venture and never go any further.
 If you’ve reached this stumbling block and still want to proceed, consider this.

-My second reason for telling you this is that writing your memoir can almost be equated to giving birth.
-(Men and women who have not given birth, think of your most creative endeavor.)
+The second one is that writing your memoir can almost be equated to giving birth.
+(Men and women, who have not given birth, think of your most creative endeavor.)
 It is an extremely personal matter.
 It is your creation.
 As Montaigne says, “It is not my deeds that I write down, it is myself, my essence.”
 Even though you may think you are ready for objective feedback, if you’re a first-time writer, you probably aren’t.
 Giving constructive feedback is an art.
 Most people, as hard as they might try, tend to inject unskillful criticism in their attempt to be helpful.
-For the most part it is not intentional.
+For the most part, it is not intentional.
 For this reason, I urge you to be careful about sharing your work too soon in your writing process.
 More than one good writer has found their way to my doorstop crushed by unqualified advice from meaningful well-wishers.

 This meaningful well-wisher wishes you creative fluidity.

 Contact me for an initial complimentary consult – at 808-268-5807 or firstname.lastname@example.org